gilchn52/skadafence/README.md

 ## Notes

 * i've tested the the below on minikube
-* you can name you repo any name you wish , just make sure to apply the changes inside the
+* you can name your repo any name you wish , just make sure to apply the changes inside the
   deployment.yaml file

 * i personally recommends using vscode for testing.

-* keep you python environment clean and always use a virtual environment .
+* keep your python environment clean and always use a virtual environment .

   Best Regards